hssmalo/steampunkfantasy/rules.md

 Build your army in any way you like, as long as the total cost is less than the total amount of points.
 Infantry, and some cavalry and special units may be upgraded with xp and crafts points (and command).
 Each upgrade has it requirements.
-Some upgrade the entire unit base, while some only upgrade one or a few members.
+Some upgrade the entire unit base, while some only upgrade one model.

-A unit base typically has 1,2 or 4 unit members.
+A unit base typically has 1,2 or 4 unit models.
 A unit base can be upgraded with as much as you like as long as you have the space.
 Unless otherwise stated, an infantry unit base may have

 - 1 2handed weapon or 2 1handed equipment (such as heavy musket, pistol&shield ...)